-All MLIS Core courses are offered every fall and spring.
+MLIS core courses are offered on a rotating basis during the fall, spring, and summer semesters.
+Some CSLIB core courses are also offered during summer semesters.
 We strongly recommend that you not wait until your final semester to take any of the core courses, as problems with the course could then delay graduation.